graijo/java-tutorial/README.md

 Let's have another look at where we have reached with our solution, to the *PMT-Challenge* problem.
 Only now, let's change the code arrangement.

-$$check how format specifiers used in syso in snippert-01 (more info on https://stackoverflow.com/questions/43359850/how-can-i-print-this-2-variables-in-the-same-println-system-out-println https://stackoverflow.com/questions/41532840/log4j2-using-against-using-d-or-s https://www.slf4j.org/faq.html#logging_performance)
+$$check how format specifiers used in syso in snippert-01 The {} notation is much more efficient than the %s %d String format notation while using loggers. printf is to format string(takes 2 argument).%d for integer,%s for string and arrays,\n for new line.

+ println is for print and move to newline(takes 1 argument).
+(more info on https://stackoverflow.com/questions/43359850/how-can-i-print-this-2-variables-in-the-same-println-system-out-println https://stackoverflow.com/questions/41532840/log4j2-using-against-using-d-or-s
+https://www.slf4j.org/faq.html#logging_performance)